robinmessage/fibonacci/README.markdown

 The test program should produce a heap that looks like this:

 ![A diagram of a heap produced by this program](https://github.com/robinmessage/fibonacci/raw/master/sample.png "Sample Fibonacci Heap")

+Half-headed arrows are used for next and previous pointers.
+Full arrows are used for child and parent pointers.
+Filled arrowheads are used for next and child pointers; white arrowheads are for previous and parent pointers.
+Note that we synthesis child pointers to all the children of a node; in actuality, only one of these pointers is stored, since we can find sibling nodes.
+Marked nodes are grey and hoepfully the minimum is obvious.